maximnl/mais/docs/coverpage.md

 # MAIS

-> A powerful opensource framework for management reporting data on (Azure) SQL database
+> An innovative (Azure) SQL framework to manage reporting data in an agile way.

-> Use MAIS to process data you need into a time series format.
+> Use MAIS to process data you need into a light weight time series format.

-- It makes data maintanance agile, and  business friendly
+- Make data maintanance agile, and business friendly.
-- Integrate any user raw files or transaction tables
+- Integrate any user raw files or transaction tables.
-- Make periodic reports richer and more analytical
+- Build periodic reports richer , more analytical and faster.
-- Benefit from forecasting algorithms, time intelligence procedures and other community (time series) data
+- Apply out of the box forecasting algorithms, time intelligence procedures and other community (time series) data

 [GitHub](https://github.com/maximnl/mais/)
 [Getting Started](overview.md)